HunterXProgrammer/Tasker-MdtestV5/README.md

 - Multi-Number/User support (New!)
   - Previously Mdtest could support only one WhatsApp number, but now you can have as many as you want
 - Receive details of incoming messages as Tasker variables.
 Can use this for automated replies (check **[VARIABLES]()**)
+  - Current list of message types that are supported and can be received as Tasker variables -
+    - text, forwarded text, image, video, audio, document, poll, list, button,
+      status, location(co-ordinates), contact, etc.
 - Added support to link WhatsApp using phone number pairing method

 ### Changes in Mdtest V5 Compared To Previous V4